5 Reasons You Should Not Be Doing Your Own Translation

 Resist the temptation!
 Leave it to the professionals!

 Even if you have colleagues, friends or relatives who are professionally trained translators, it still pays to engage the services of a professional translator.
 A professional translation service provider offers much more than just translation.

-Lingua Technologies International is a leading provider of a number of services including Certified Translation and Editing, Multilingual Desktop Publishing, Interpretation, Subtitling, Transcription, and Voice over.
+Lingua Technologies International is a leading provider of a number of services including Certified Translation and Editing, Multilingual Desktop Publishing, Design Services, Interpretation, Subtitling, Transcription, and Voice Over.
 We have over 5,000 linguistic experts to ensure your translation requirements are met with satisfaction.